 Battery life is short

-This is the second Vivobook on this list, and it is also a great laptop for this price range.
+This is the second Vivobook on this list, and it is also one of the best gaming laptops under 500 dollars.
 With a great CPU and GPU combo, good RAM, a nice display, and tons of storage, this laptop is sure to catch your eye.

-The main stars of the show are the AMD A12 quad-core processor, and Radeon R7 graphics.
+The main stars of the show are the AMD A12 quad-core processor, and the Radeon R7 integrated graphics processor.
 That combo will smoothly run games at 30-60 FPS at low settings and glide through tasks that require CPU/GPU processing.

-It has 8GB of DDR4 memory for advanced multitasking, allowing for both browsing the web, and using programs for productivity.
+It has 8GB DDR4 RAM for advanced multitasking, allowing for both web browsing and using programs for productivity simultaneously.

 It also houses a whole terabyte of hard disk storage.
 While it isn’t SSD storage, meaning it won’t be as fast, it is a considerable amount of storage for games, and other files.
 A whole terabyte will last a very long time.